Navigating through all the different AI writing tools can feel a little daunting.

 What the AI writer will give you is a text that cuts the time spent on writing down to mere seconds.
 It won’t be perfect, and it might sound stilted.
 At times, the text sounded like someone whose second language is English wrote the text.

 For that reason and others, you want your in-house editor to bring it up to your standards.
+This can also help with Google thinking your content is generated by human writers.

 Garbage In, Garbage Out